ryanhaining/cppitertools/README.md

 sliding\_window
 -------------
+*Additional Requirements*: Input must have a ForwardIterator

 Takes a section from a range and increments the whole section.
+If the window size is larger than the length of the input, the `sliding_window` will yield nothing (begin == end).

 Example:
 `[1, 2, 3, 4, 5, 6, 7, 8, 9]`